The Library will:

 Geared toward educators and pre-service educators at all levels, the Curriculum Center offers a range of juvenile literature, school textbooks, and lesson-planning resources.
 The Curriculum Center is a joint project of the Education Department and the library.
 Ample work space, coupled with ready access to materials, provide an ideal environment for project and lesson development.

-Lavery Library's permanent art collection includes works by Rochester artists John Menihan and Rufus Dryer.
+Lavery Library's permanent art collection includes works by Rochester artists John Menihan, Rufus Dryer, and Chloe Smith.
 Prints of famous artworks are displayed throughout the building for the enjoyment of all our patrons.

-There are two galleries in Lavery Library: The Mini-Gallery, located on the Main Level, and the Lower Level Gallery.
-In these varied spaces, we have rotating exhibits of work by local artists, current faculty, and students.
+There are two galleries in Lavery Library: The Keating Room, located on the Main Level, and the Lower Level Gallery.
+In these spaces, we have rotating exhibits of work by local artists, current faculty, and students.
 Additional display areas contain materials for the library's collections, including the College Archives and our Special Collections.
 All exhibits are free and open to the public.

 Those interested in holding an exhibit in Lavery Library should contact Nancy Greco, (585) 385-8139.